Beveridge railway station explained

 Beveridge is a closed railway station on the North East railway that served the township of Beveridge, Victoria, Australia.

 The station opened on 14 October 1872.
 A goods shed was provided on opening, and was moved in 1885 to the down side of the line.
-The final station building was located on the down platform and was imported from Bright to replace the original in October 1900.[1]
+The final station building was located on the down platform and was moved from Bright to replace the original in October 1900.[1]

 Notes and References

-1. Web site: FORMER BEVERIDGE STATION COMPLEX .
+1. Web site: Former Beveridge Station Complex .
 Victorian Heritage Inventory. doi.vic.gov.au.
 27 August 2019.

-2. Web site: Victorian Station Histories: Beveridge station . vrhistory.com .
+2. Web site: Victorian Station Histories: Beveridge station .
+Andrew Waugh .
 14 July 2008.

 3. Web site: Plan released for new suburb in Melbourne’s north .
 Victorian Planning Authority .
 20 April 2023 .
 9 November 2016.